 Subd.
 4. Storage, Transportation and Disposal.

 A. It is unlawful for any Responsible Tenant to store Mixed Municipal Solid Waste on Residential Dwelling premises for more than one week.
 All such storage shall be in plastic bags and placed in a city provided automated 48 or 96 gallon cart.
 These containers shall be maintained in a clean and sanitary condition.
 On at least a bimonthly basis, recyclable materials shall be set out for collection in containers approved by the city.
 Large articles of Mixed Municipal Solid Waste that do not fit in the container cannot be transported by the City Service.
 These items may be disposed of by the Responsible Tenant in a manner approved by the City Public Works Director.
-All Mixed Municipal Solid Waste set out for disposal by the Responsible Tenant shall be set out for disposal so that the following designated Recyclable Materials are separated from the Mixed Municipal Solid Waste except if employed in the disposal of other Mixed Municipal Solid Waste if the material has been contaminated:
+All Mixed Municipal Solid Waste set out for disposal by the Responsible Tenant shall be set out for disposal so that designated Recyclable Materials are separated from the Mixed Municipal Solid Waste except if employed in the disposal of other Mixed Municipal Solid Waste if the material has been contaminated:

-Newsprint, magazines, office paper, cardboard.

-Glass bottles, jars and other glass containers, separated by color (clear, green and brown).

-3. Aluminum cans, tin food cans, empty aerosol containers, and recyclable plastic - PETE and HDPE plastic containers when readily identifiable as such by the presence of the triangular recycling symbol containing the numbers 1 or 2, with a neck smaller than the base.
+A list of designated Recyclable Materials will be published and made available.

 B. It is unlawful for any Responsible Tenant to store Mixed Municipal Solid Waste on multiple dwelling premises for more than one week.
 Such storage shall be in containers as for Residential Dwelling premises, except that so-called “dumpsters” with close-fitting covers may be substituted provided the Mixed Municipal Solid Waste is first placed in plastic bags.
 Collection of household refuse not capable of being recycled shall be one per week as designated by the City Council.
 Materials shall be placed at the curb for automated collection and recycling collection by the Responsible Tenant, unless otherwise approved by the Public Works Director.